 Install Prospect Mail using the terminal

 Using the terminal, you can install Prospect Mail directly from the snapcraft store.
 Since this guide assumes you’re using the latest version of Ubuntu, you don’t need to install snap.
-In case you’re using an older version of Ubuntu, you will need to install snap first.
+If you’re using an older Ubuntu version, you must install snap first.

 Use these commands to install Prospect Mail.
-Use the sudo apt install snapd command only if you’re using a version older than Ubuntu 16.04 LTS (Xenial Xerus) or if your Linux distro doesn’t have snap pre-installed.
+Use the sudo apt install snapd command only if you’re using a version older than Ubuntu 16.04 LTS (Xenial Xerus) or your Linux distro hasn’t pre-installed snap.

 sudo apt update sudo apt install snapd sudo snap install prospect-mail